 “A complaining tongue reveals an ungrateful heart,” said William Arthur Ward.

 Don’t we all find ourselves grumbling from time to time, if not all the time?
 We complain about the weather, the place we live in, our country, the economy, the politicians, people in our family, neighbors, friends, colleagues, bosses, our job, our modern society, and the list goes on.
-This year, the Covid-19 hit us suddenly as a global crisis and made things even worse as if it was not enough.
+The pandemic Covid-19 hit us suddenly as a global crisis and made things even worse as if it was not enough.
 More people became sick; many lost their loved ones, others lost their jobs, businesses closed, in some places, there was a rise in violence, rise in thefts, and so on.

 Naturally, you would think, “how can we be grateful in this volatile and uncertain world?”